 - Ask learners to give examples and describe the importance of cultural unity and diversity within and across groups;

-- Enable learners to identify and describe significant historical periods and patterns of change within and across cultures, including but not limited to, the development of ancient cultures and civilizations, the emergence of religious belief systems, the rise of nation-states, and social, economic, and political revolutions;
+- Enable learners to identify and describe significant historical periods and patterns of change within and across cultures, including but not limited to, the development of ancient cultures and civilizations, the emergence of religious belief systems and the rise of nation-states and social, economic and political revolutions.

-- Guide learners in using processes of critical historical inquiry to reconstruct and reinterpret the past, such as using a variety of sources and checking their credibility,validating and weighing evidence for claims, and searching for causality, and distinguishing between events and developments that are significant from those that are inconsequential;
+- Guide learners in using processes of critical historical inquiry to reconstruct and reinterpret the past, such as using a variety of sources and checking their credibility, validating and weighing evidence for claims, searching for causality and distinguishing between events and developments that are significant from those that are inconsequential.

 Candidates in social studies at all school levels should provide developmentally appropriate experiences as they guide learners in the study of people, places, and environments.
 Students will: